 Bay West attended a neighborhood meeting with the City of Duluth to present our findings, as well as to answer questions posed by local residents.

 “The Bay West team jumped into this project and obtained the approvals we needed from the MPCA in a manner that was protective for the client.
-It was invaluable for this project on the knowledge that the Bay West team had on how the MPCA would approach this property.
 Great job and very enjoyable to work with!”

 Land Development, Phase II ESA